 The Foundation aims to build on 10 years of expertise and programming successes to expand our reach to the next generation.

 Our holiday workshops will provide an opportunity for students to explore Walsh Street, investigate the Small Homes Service and then think, speak, draw and analyse todays homes.
 Teaching how to observe, understand and question the decisions we make.
 Instead of asking how big is your home? the question will become how smart are our homes?

-We are currently seeking funding to enable us to facilitate this program in 2017.
+We are currently seeking funding to enable us to facilitate this program.